- What is Records Management?

 - The records have been kept for the requisite amount of time according to retention schedules.

-Call the Archives (x3288 or x7142).
+Please complete our confidential destruction request form.
 The College has a contract with a commercial service (currently Iron Mountain) to have sensitive records disposed of confidentially and the Archives coordinates and schedules this service.
 Contact the Archives (207-725-3288 or email us) with any questions.

 Important things to know: